Hiring Advice Hiring process Interviews Are you a nervous interviewer? Try these techniques to help

 • Prepare some answers to questions they may ask you about the role and your company, for example, what you enjoy about working there.

 Preparation can also mean stripping back the role and requirements and thinking about the core criteria you’re looking for in an ideal candidate.
-As Read explains, “your first step before an interview should be to clarify what you’re seeking in both a job position and the individual who will be filling it.
+As Pizer explains, “preparation is essential, but it’s not just the obvious stuff.”

 3. Let the conversation flow